Woodrow Wilson: Memorials

 The Woodrow Wilson Presidential Library is located in Staunton, Virginia.
 The Woodrow Wilson Boyhood Home in Augusta, Georgia, and the Woodrow Wilson House in Washington, D.C., are National Historic Landmarks.
 The Thomas Woodrow Wilson Boyhood Home in Columbia, South Carolina is listed on the National Register of Historic Places.
-Shadow Lawn, the Summer White House for Wilson during his term in office, became part of Monmouth University in 1956.
-It was declared a National Historic Landmark in 1985.
-Prospect House, Wilson's residence during part of his tenure at Princeton, is also a National Historic Landmark.
-Wilson's presidential papers and his personal library are at the Library of Congress.
+Shadow Lawn, the Summer White House for Wilson during his term in office, became part of Monmouth University in 1956, and was declared a National Historic Landmark in 1985.
+Prospect House in Princeton, New Jersey, Wilson's residence as president of Princeton University, has been named a National Historic Landmark.
+Wilson's presidential papers and his personal library are housed in the Library of Congress.

-The Woodrow Wilson International Center for Scholars in Washington, D.C., is named for Wilson, and the Princeton School of Public and International Affairs at Princeton was named for Wilson until Princeton's Board of Trustees voted to remove Wilson's name in 2020.
+The Woodrow Wilson International Center for Scholars in Washington, D.C., is named for Wilson, and the Princeton School of Public and International Affairs at Princeton University was named for Wilson until 2020 when Princeton's board of trustees voted to remove Wilson's name from the school.
 The Woodrow Wilson National Fellowship Foundation is a non-profit that provides grants for teaching fellowships.
 The Woodrow Wilson Foundation was established to honor Wilson's legacy but was terminated in 1993.
-One of Princeton's six residential colleges was originally named Wilson College.
+One of Princeton University's six residential colleges was originally named Wilson College.
 Numerous schools, including several high schools, bear Wilson's name.
 Several streets, including the Rambla Presidente Wilson in Montevideo, Uruguay, have been named for Wilson.
 The USS Woodrow Wilson, a Lafayette-class submarine, was named for Wilson.
 Other things named for Wilson include the Woodrow Wilson Bridge between Prince George's County, Maryland and Virginia, and the Palais Wilson, which serves as the temporary headquarters of the Office of the United Nations High Commissioner for Human Rights in Geneva until 2023 at the end of leasing.
 Monuments to Wilson include the Woodrow Wilson Monument in Prague.

 Popular culture

-In 1944, 20th Century Fox released Wilson, a biopic about the 28th President.
-Starring Alexander Knox and directed by Henry King, Wilson is considered an "idealistic" portrayal of the title character.
-The movie was a personal passion project of studio president and famed producer Darryl F. Zanuck, who was a deep admirer of Wilson.
-The movie received mostly praise from critics and Wilson supporters, and scored ten Academy Awards nominations, winning five.
+In 1944, 20th Century Fox released Wilson, a biopic about Wilson starring Alexander Knox and directed by Henry King, considered an "idealistic" portrayal of Wilson.
+The movie was a personal passion project of studio president and producer Darryl F. Zanuck, who was a deep admirer of Wilson.
+The movie was praised by film critics and Wilson supporters, and scored ten Academy Awards nominations, winning five.
 Despite its popularity amongst elites, Wilson was a box-office bomb, incurring an almost $2 million loss for the studio.
-The movie's failure is said to have had a deep and long lasting impact on Zanuck and no attempt has been made by any major studio since to create a motion picture based around the life of Wilson.
+The movie's failure is said to have had a deep and long lasting impact on Zanuck and no attempt has been made by any major studio since to create a motion picture based on the life of Wilson.